josmar-crwdstffng/angular/packages/zone.js/README.md

 # BREAKING CHANGES since Zone.js v0.11.1

-Prior to `v0.11.1`, Zone.js provided two distribution bundle formats in the `dist` folder.
+Prior to `v0.11.1`, Zone.js provided two distribution bundle formats in the `dist` directory.
 They were (1) `ES5` bundle distributed as `zone.js` and (2) `ES2015` bundle distributed as `zone-evergreen.js`.
 Both of these bundles were in `UMD` format, and are used for Angular's differential-loading mechanism.